awesome-astra/docs/docs/pages/tools/databases/janusgraph.md

 You will need to choose which keyspace to use to store your graph.
 If it doesn't exist, you will need to [create the keyspace](https://docs.datastax.com/en/astra/docs/managing-keyspaces.html) on the Astra UI.
 For simplicity, the keyspace is created as `janusgraph`.

+!!! info "IMPORTANT"
+    If you want to connect JanusGraph server to [ZDM](https://docs.datastax.com/en/astra-serverless/docs/migrate/introduction.html), it is recommended to use the [Internal Configuration File](http://localhost:8000/pages/tools/databases/janusgraph/?h=janus#step-2b-internal-file-configuration) to avoid any credentials issues.
+Just comment out the secure bundle path part from the external file.

 ## Installation and Setup
 **Note:** For simplicity, the secure connect bundle has been placed in `/path/to/scb`